radgrad/radgrad/gitbook/beta-test-results.md

 6. What could be improved?

    * Subject C brought up the issue of stalking, and suggested it would be good to be able to opt-out of revealing your current/planned courses and opportunities in order to reduce the ability of stalkers to know your whereabouts.
+This feature will be added as part of work for Issue [112](https://github.com/radgrad/radgrad/issues/112).

 ## Beta Test Interlude II